-- Offset and compensate for residual effects on native lizards and their habitat by applying an offset package (Ahikā Consulting, 2024a), that includes contingencies, adaptive management, and long-term lizard monitoring to ensure stated goals are achieved in specified timeframes.
+- Offset and compensate for residual effects on native lizards and their habitat by applying an offset package (Whirika Consulting (previously Ahika Consulting) 2025), that includes contingencies, adaptive management, and long-term lizard monitoring to ensure stated goals are achieved in specified timeframes.
 An initial no net loss target has been established, but this is to be refined/ confirmed following consultation with relevant stakeholders. - A key component of the LMP is the robust lizard monitoring programme that will provide information crucial for the evaluation of the impact and successes or otherwise of enacted management measures.
-The monitoring programme will include baseline monitoring, buffer area monitoring, and post-release lizard monitoring, commencing in April 2024 and will continue for at least 10 years. - A range of compensatory actions are provided for as contingency measures for unanticipated adverse effects on lizards resulting from the MP4 Project.
+The monitoring programme will include baseline monitoring, buffer area monitoring, and post-release lizard monitoring, which commenced in April 2024 and will continue for at least 10 years, or until no net loss/ Net gain targets are reached. - A range of compensatory actions are provided for as contingency measures for unanticipated adverse effects on lizards resulting from the MP4 Project.